CurationCorp/controversial_syntax_wednesdays/001_vowel_distance_finder/README.md

 Check your answers with `yarn test`.

 ### *BONUS*
-code it as functionally as possible.
+- Code it as functionally as possible.
+- Try doing things in interesting ways (...do I have to write out the alphabet?),
+- Use some obscure syntax/language feature that you've never used before.
+- Flair it up.
+- If you think it's too easy, code golf it.

 ### **DOUBLE BONUS**
 calculate values over the top (`"z" => 1`, `"y" => 2`, etc)